Revo’s business rates campaign is gathering real momentum

 - Our CEO Vivienne King was a keynote speaker at all three main political party conferences in September and October, securing attendance from government ministers, constituency MPs, key council leaders and mayors

-- Revo helped its members respond to the Government consultation in September, resulting in 57 member submissions
+- Revo helped its members respond to the Government consultation in September and October

-- We have liaised with key organisations to ensure alignment across industry responses and support for Revo’s policy positions – including with the BPF, BRC, ATCM, NWEC, CBI, Debenhams, Primark and Tesco
+- We have liaised with key organisations to ensure alignment across industry responses and support for Revo’s policy positions – including with the BPF, BRC, ATCM, and NWEC

 - We have initiated a high-profile media campaign with coverage in The Daily Telegraph, Property Week, Estates Gazette, Drapers and other titles